 My original plan was to paint our brass candlestick chandelier black but soon after painting our dining room walls,… I guess you could say I chickened out.

-I was worried that the walls and the chandelier would be too similar and I would regret painting it.
+I was worried that the walls and my idea of a chandelier makeover would be too similar and I would regret painting it.

 After almost 4 years of living with the brass I finally got up the courage to take a chance & give our chandelier a makeover with spray paint!